List of historic properties in Flagstaff, Arizona: Elden Pueblo

 Elden Pueblo, originally known as Pasiwvi ("Pah-see-'oo-vi") by the Native-American Hopi tribe, was an ancient village inhabited by the Hopi's from 1070 AD to 1275 AD.
 Euro-Americans arrived in the area in the 1870s and named the nearby mountain Elden Mountain. after John Elden, a sheepherder.
 Archaeologists referred to the Hopi's as "Sinagua" which in Spanish means "without water".
 They also named the ruins after Mount Elden.
-Elden Pueblo, which is located just off highway 89A, is preserved as a cultural heritage cite by the US Forest Service.
+Elden Pueblo, which is located just off highway 89A, is preserved as a cultural heritage site by the US Forest Service.